Terry's Second Site Tips

 Edit Flag Events Screen

 In this example I am creating a separate Group for my Research Notes Tag.
-I use that Tag record significant concerns about the data on a particular person, such as questions about whether I have the correct parents for that person.
+I use that Tag to record significant concerns about the data for a particular person, such as questions about whether I have the correct parents for that person.
 I want that Tag to appear after all other Tags, and to have the text set off in a box from the other text about the person.

 On the Edit Tag Group screen I've entered data in these fields:

 On the Narrative Panel tab, I selected the "New Paragraph" Option.
 Since this is a Panel Group, which would automatically be set off from neighboring text, this would not ordinarily be necessary.
-But since I use this Tag Type also in TMG report, the Sentence for it begins with formatting codes to set of the output off this Tag from others in TMG's narrative reports.
+But since I use this Tag Type also in TMG reports, the Sentence for it begins with formatting codes to set of the output off this Tag from others in TMG's narrative reports.
 Checking this option causes any leading formatting, which is not needed in Second Site, to be ignored.

 Other types of Panel Groups have other options on their corresponding tabs.
 Help explains them fully; to access it press the F1 key while the Edit Tag Group screen is displayed.